Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Functional central limit theorem for linear statistics

 and the~$I_j$ are Bernoulli random variables, $\prob{I_j=1} = \lambda_{j-1}$. \end{theorem}

-\begin{remark} It is worth noticing that for the symplectic ensembles with rotationally-invariant weights, a similar result holds with~$j$ replaced by~$2j$ in the right hand side of~\eqref{eq:310} and~\eqref{eq:312}, see G.~Akemann, J.~R.~Ipsen, and E. Strahov~\cite[Theorem~3.6]{AIS2014}. \end{remark}
+\begin{remark} It is worth noticing that for the symplectic ensembles with rotationally-invariant weights, a similar result holds with~$j$ replaced by~$2j$ on the right-hand side of~\eqref{eq:310} and~\eqref{eq:312}, see G.~Akemann, J. R. Ipsen, and E. Strahov~\cite[Theorem~3.6]{AIS2014}. \end{remark}

 Rewrite~\eqref{eq:additive_stat} in terms of the original process~$\mathscr{Z}_n$,

 Then, Theorem~\ref{thm:indep_rv_representation} implies that

 where~$U_{n,j}$ are a.s. non-negative random variables